-In a recent report, the PTS has identified a need for additional measures to promote competition on the market for the wholesale of dark fiber.
-One such measure is the regulation of TeliaSonera's fiber network through the imposition of access obligations on Market 4 (wholesale (physical) network infrastructure access).
-Since this market only covers access fiber (the last mile) it is believed that the measure will only solve part of the identified lack of competition.
+PTS has identified a need for additional measures to promote competition on the market for the wholesale of dark fiber.
+One such measure is the 2010 regulation of TeliaSonera's fiber network through the imposition of access obligations on Market 4 (wholesale (physical) network infrastructure access).
+Since this market only covers access fiber (the last mile) it is believed that the measure will only solve part of the identified lack of competition (also see information regarding status on suggested new regulation in section Markets That May be Subject to Access Obligations above).